-What defines the best multiplayer games?
-Sometimes it’s not the game that shines, it’s the players.
-Deep gameplay and glistening visuals only go so far in making a standout multiplayer game, only humans can provide the unpredictability and scheming that turns the average first-person shooter or puzzle game into a gladiatorial showdown or cooperative crusade.
-But what are the best multiplayer games?
+What are the best multiplayer games?
+Sometimes it is not the game that shines, but the players.
+Deep gameplay and glistening visuals only go so far in making a standout multiplayer game; only humans can provide the surprise and scheming that transforms the average first-person shooter or puzzle game into a gladiatorial showdown or co-op crusade.

 - Team Fortress 2